Department of Electrical and Computer Engineering

 Raleigh, NC 27606

-Dr. James Tuck is an Assistant Professor in the Department of Electrical and Computer Engineering at North Carolina State University and has been since August 2007.
+Dr. James Tuck is an Associate Professor in the Department of Electrical and Computer Engineering at North Carolina State University.
+He joined the department in August 2007 as an Assistant Professor.
 He received his Ph.D. from the University of Illinois Urbana-Champaign in Computer Science in 2007 and an MS in Electrical Engineering from the same institution in 2004.
 He graduated from Vanderbilt University, summa cum laude, with a BE in Computer Engineering in 1999.
 His research is focused on the design of multicore processor architectures with a focus on hardware/software interactions.
 As a result, he routinely co-designs processor architectures along with new compiler passes to exploit important cross-layer synergies that help make software or programmers work more efficiently.
 Dr. Tuck has won two IEEE Micro Top Picks paper awards for his work on multicore processor design.
-He has published over 20 scientific articles in peer-reviewed computer architecture related conferences, journals, and workshops.
-He has served on the technical program committee for top conferences in computer architecture and compiler design.
-Also, his research is sponsored by the National Science Foundation.
+He has served on the organizing and program committees for top conferences in computer architecture and compiler design.
+Also, his research is or has been sponsored by the National Science Foundation, DARPA, and Qualcomm.

 - Exploring Helper Computing Parallelism on Multicore Architectures.
 Supported by NSF CNS-0834664